aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

 - No IPv6 support
 - For WAN interfaces only `l3_edge.l3_interfaces` is supported  and not `core_interfaces.l3_interfaces`.
 - For WAN interfaces, NAT IP on the Pathfinder side can be supported using the `wan_route_servers.path_groups.interfaces` key.
+- Path-group ID is currently required under `wan_path_groups` until an algorithm is implemented to auto generate IDs.

 ## Future work

-- As of now, only the fundations of the `eos_designs` functionality for WAN is being introduced without any support for LAN and WAN interfaces.
+- As of now, only the fundations of the `eos_designs` functionality for WAN is being introduced without any support for LAN interfaces.
-    This implies that path-groups are not configured.
+- Auto generation of Path-group IDs.
 - The configuration of AVT policies is not supported yet and will be introduced later.
 - HA for sites will be covered in a future PR